dwoolst/millenial_translator/README.md

 Just copy anything written into your computer clipboard and run the translator.
 It will send the translated result back into the clipboard.

-Still a work in progress but heres a sample output.
+Still a work in progress since I need to utilize tagging of verbs vs nouns (i.e. support and support) and also I'd like to stem some words to make new ones (i.e. Emosh and Jealish).
+Heres a sample output where changes have been highlighted.

 INPUT:
 I cant believe that your cute boyfriend is totally in love with her every time.
 My friends and I even have proof that he was drunk!
 I hear they are going on a date.
 Of course he is cute but has no patience.I dont mean to talk trash and everything but this event will be the greatest!
 Its very sad.I seriously dissaprove.
 But im so excited!
 And I think its very unfair.
 And I dont care about it.
 I think we should watch sex in the city tonight, its great.
 Dont get all emotional on me.